Obituary of Ronald Clyde Lesley

 The family would like to extend special thanks to the dedicated staff and family at the Dorn VA Medical Center for their compassionate care of Mr. Lesley for over 17 years.

-In lieu of flowers, memorials may be made to the Huntington’s Disease Society of America, 505 Eighth Avenue, Suite 902, New York, NY 10018.To send flowers to the family of Ronald Lesley, please visit Tribute Store
+In lieu of flowers, memorials may be made to the Huntington’s Disease Society of America, 505 Eighth Avenue, Suite 902, New York, NY 10018.To send flowers to the family or plant a tree in memory of Ronald Lesley, please visit Tribute Store